Finding Aid of the Alice Kennedy Lynch Diary C015978

 Date: July 19, 1857-January 1, 1865

-Abstract: Photostatic copy of the Diary of Alice Kennedy Lynch, dated July 19, 1857 to January 1, 1865, written in French.
-There is a typescript of the diary, translated to English by Alice's son, Francis William Lynch, on September 7, 1930.
-The diary consists of short entries telling of various events in Alice's life and that of her friends and family members in San Francisco and on her husband's Ranch in San Luis Obispo County during these years.
+Abstract: Photostatic copy of the Diary of Alice Kennedy Lynch, which covered July 19, 1857 to January 1, 1865, and was written in French.
+There is also a typescript of the diary, translated to English by Alice's son, Francis William Lynch, on September 7, 1930.
+The diary consists of short entries recalling various events in Alice's life and that of her friends and family members in San Francisco and on her husband's Ranch in San Luis Obispo County during these years.

 creator: Lynch, Alice Kennedy